Chortiatis massacre

 The Chortiatis Massacre (Σφαγή του Χορτιάτη) was a violent reprisal by the Greek collaborationist Security Battalions and German army troops during the Axis Occupation of Greece.
 On 2 September 1944, a platoon of Greek People's Liberation Army (ELAS) fighters ambushed a government water supply column outside Chortiatis village.
-Several hours later an Axis penal expedition into the area led to the destruction of the village and the parallel execution of 146 of its citizens, most of whom were women and children.
+Several hours later an Axis punitive expedition into the area led to the destruction of the village and the parallel execution of 146 of its citizens, most of whom were women and children.

 Background

 On 28 October 1940, Italy began the Italo-Greek War, expecting a swift victory but the invasion failed and the Italians were pushed back into Albania.
 As the war dragged on into its sixth month, Germany was forced to intervene to support its struggling ally.
 The small Greek force defending the Greco–Bulgarian border was defeated by the better-equipped and numerically-superior Germans.
 The German penetration deep into Greece made further resistance at the Albanian front pointless, ending the Battle of Greece in the favor of the Axis Powers.
 The British conducted an evacuation and Greece was subjected to a Triple Occupation by Germany, Italy and Bulgaria.
 Soon, Resistance groups began being formed, and by 1942, the communist-led Greek People's Liberation Army (ELAS), became the dominant resistance organization in the country.
 Right-wing resistance organizations such as the National Republican Greek League (EDES), National and Social Liberation (EKKA) and Defenders of Northern Greece (YBE) played a much smaller role.